-Road Patrols: 24 hours per day, 7 days per week our operators are on the road observing current conditions and making the calls as to what maintenance is required.
+Road Patrols: Prior to, and during a storm event, our operators are on the road observing current conditions and making the calls as to what maintenance is required.

-- Forecasting: Mainroad uses Road Weather Information System (RWIS) for weather forecasting.
-7 East Kootenay Service Area roadside stations measure site-specific highway data such as pavement surface temperature and condition, precipitation, snow depth, air temperature, humidity, and wind.
+- Forecasting: Mainroad uses data derived from Road Weather Information System (RWIS) stations throughout our maintenance areas for weather forecasting.
+Seven (7) East Kootenay Service Area roadside stations measure site-specific highway data such as pavement surface temperature and condition, precipitation, snow depth, air temperature, humidity, and wind.